AtlasOfLivingAustralia/downloads-plugin/README.md

 The master branch hosts version 2.x and forward of the plugin compatible with grails 3.x

-The master branch hosts version 3.x and forward of the plugin compatible with grails 4.x -- Cacheable is not supported due to bugs of grails 4
+The master branch hosts version 3.x and forward of the plugin compatible with grails 4.12